rishikhaneja/rlog/readme.md

 ## Overview

-* A header-only, zero-external-dependency logger
+* A beautiful header-only, zero-external-dependency, modern C++ logger
-* Highly customisable
-* Modular and composable
-* Readable and concise interface
-* Thread-safe
+* Thread-safe by default
 * Easy to switch from existing "cout logging"
-* Severity levels
+* Severity levels support
-* Timestamp support
+* Timestamp, filename, line number support
-* Built in Smart Formatter
+* Built-in Smart Formatter
-* Built in Json writter
+* Built-in Json writter

+## Design

+### Modularity and composability

+* Consists of many functions and types that can be composed together in new ways, allowing for
+    * re-use
+    * powerful combined effects
+    * unlimited extensibility

+### Readability and brevity

+* Extra effort has been put into making the interface concise and readable
+* Low code footprint means your code is king

+### Compile-time and Run-time filtering

+* Runtime log severity level switch-ability support means no need to recompile everything
+* Even if a log is filtered at runtime, all costs except the comparision are removed!

 ## Integration